Landlord Legionella Risk Assessment: Everything You Need To Know

 The above controls are the landlord’s responsibility, but tenants should be notified of any measures in place and be advised to:

-• Notify the landlord if there are problems with the water system (such as the hot water not working)
+• Notify the landlord if there are problems with the water system (such as the hot water not working).

-• Not adjust set temperature parameters
+• Not adjust set temperature parameters.

-• Regularly clean and disinfect showerheads
+• Regularly clean and disinfect showerheads.

-As a landlord, you should:
+As a landlord, you must:

 If you fail to arrange your required inspections or fail to give your tenants the correct documents, you could be subject to hefty fines and may invalidate your right to issue a Section 21 notice to your tenant.